Shen Xue: Return to competition

 Shen and Zhao returned to competition in the 2009–2010 season to compete in the 2010 Winter Olympics, and were assigned to 2009 Cup of China and 2009 Skate America in the 2009–2010 ISU Grand Prix series.

 At the 2009 Cup of China, they placed first in the short program earning a personal best score of 72.28.
 They also won the free skate scoring 128.69 to win the competition with 200.97 points, 14.18 points ahead of silver medalists Zhang Dan & Zhang Hao.
 At the 2009 Skate America, they placed first in the short program with a new personal best of 74.36 points.
-They also lead in the free skate where they earned 127.04 points.
+They also led in the free skate where they earned 127.04 points.
 Scoring 201.40 points overall, 29.58 points over Tatiana Volosozhar & Stanislav Morozov, they won the gold medal.

 Those two wins directly qualified them for the 2009–2010 Grand Prix Final that was held in Tokyo, Japan, in December 2009.
-At the event, they lead the short program with a new personal best of 75.36 points, 2.22 points ahead of Aliona Savchenko & Robin Szolkowy, who were second.
+At the event, they led the short program with a new personal best of 75.36 points, 2.22 points ahead of Aliona Savchenko & Robin Szolkowy, who were second.
 They also placed first in the free skate with another personal best of 138.89 points, 5.07 ahead of fellow second-place finishers Pang Qing & Tong Jian.
 They won the gold medal earning 214.25 points overall, edging silver medalists Pang Qing & Tong Jian by 12.39 points and improving their previous combined total score.
 At the competition, they set new world records for the short program, for the free skating and for the combined total under the ISU Judging System.